Changes in our environment mean we are facing unprecedented societal, economic and political challenges.

 Take on real-world research problems

-You can choose either a coursework-only option of study or one of two coursework-plus-thesis options (comprising of either a minor or major research project).
-If you complete either of the thesis options, you'll leave the course with a significant research project to feature on your CV.
+You can choose either a coursework-only or a coursework-plus-thesis option.
+If you complete a thesis option, you'll leave the course with a significant research project to feature on your CV.

 Gain more than just technical skills